 Several factors are considered when determining your treatment plan, including the results of your examination, when your symptoms began, your daily activities, and your level of stress.
 Every case is different, but most patients begin to respond favorably within the initial visit.
 Once pain relief is obtained, many patients choose to continue with periodic visits, to maintain the results they've achieved.
 By emphasizing patient education, you become as self-reliant as possible.
 How long you decide to continue to benefit from chiropractic care is ultimately up to you.

 Various treatment options will be explained, as well as a recommended course of care.
 The doctor will also explain the "Three Types of Care" and will assist you in choosing which type of care is right for you:

 Initial Intensive Phase of Care.
 Most patients begin with Initial Intensive Care.
-Visits tend to be frequent (usually 2 – 4 times per week), so that you feel better as quickly as possible.
+Visits tend to be frequent (up to 3times per week), so that you feel better as quickly as possible.
 In addition to your adjustments and exercises, the doctor may also recommend other therapies including electrical muscle stimulation, ultrasound, acupuncture, and massage therapy to help speed recovery and relieve your pain.
 Depending upon your age, condition, and lifestyle, repeated visits over several weeks may be needed to reduce your symptoms.